This post contains affiliate links! As an Amazon Associate I earn from qualifying purchases. You can read our full affiliate disclosure HERE.

 Learn more about boosting your colon health in the articles below:

-Too much white sugar
+3. Too much sugar

 The same goes for the desserts as well.
 When going vegan there is a high chance of falling for high-calorie and high-sugary foods instead of the healthy sweet stuff.
 Remember that not everything on the market labeled “vegan” or “organic” is healthy!
 Lots of companies are trying to cash on the latest vegan and bio trends, offering low-quality products which contain artificial sweeteners, white sugar, corn syrup, etc.

-And, of course, it is always a good idea to munch on some fresh fruits, veggies, and homemade fiber desserts instead of the store-bought stuff full of preservatives!
+It is always a good idea to munch on some fresh fruits, veggies, and homemade fiber desserts instead of the store-bought stuff full of preservatives!

 If you need any ideas, check out my FREE book bundle packed with awesome immune boosting smoothies and healthy dessert recipes (without any white flour, white sugar, or artificial sweeteners)!